MarkHoeber/tools-tech-syllabus/source/intro.rst

 In addition, we're not just learning about the open source world, we are experiencing it.

 How?
-Let's look at the ways:

-* Much of the content of this course comes from freely available sources, such as Wikipedia, YouTube, and SlideShare.
+* Much of the content of this course comes from freely available sources, such as |WP|, YouTube, and SlideShare.
 My role is to assemble sources into a coherent story that meets our objectives.

 * Content on |WP| and YouTube, two of our primary sources, is created by